-The solution was to use modular, adjustable and movable furniture that allowed Peebles to group workstations by function and could “grow” with the business.
-He chose the Arlink® Modular Workstation System, manufactured by LISTA International Corporation, a Stanley Black and Decker company.
+Modular, adjustable, and movable furniture allowed Peebles to group workstations by function and would “grow” with the business.
+He chose the Arlink® Modular Workstation System, manufactured by LISTA® International Corporation, a Stanley Black and Decker company.

 After spotting them at a dental trade show a few years ago, Peebles was attracted to Arlink’s ergonomic design, which would suit all his technicians, whatever their size.
 He also liked the fact that the Arlink system can be configured in a variety of heights and lengths to best suit the different processes performed at the lab.
 The product had the design features he was looking for, including a clean front, no exposed handles for ease of cleaning, minimal dust-collecting ledges, and a good selection of colors.

 Best of all, the modular workstations offered the flexibility Peebles was looking for to accommodate changing or future needs.
 Both sides of the bench’s supporting columns can be used in combination with corner work surfaces to form L, T, U, and X arrangements.
 Workstations can be arranged back-to-back for even greater flexibility.
 The Arlink system is also available on casters to create mobile workstations or case pan carts.
 This type of flexibility might come in handy if the lab were ever to move to more of a linear step style production, something that Peebles considers might be necessary in the future.